 We both agree that if couples do not know how to do the win-win decision-making process you just illustrated, they will continue to have some conflicts that seem perpetually unresolvable.

 DrH: Alas, most folks just don't have the high-level skills it would take to tackle their most difficult issues.
-And I certainly agree that managing differences cooperatively sure beats perpetual marriage arguments.
+And I agree that managing differences cooperatively definitely beats perpetual marriage arguments.

 Another tough issue I see in my clinical practice is when one spouse is behaving out of bounds (e.g., addictions, affairs or excessive anger) and is unwilling to do something to change.
 Win-win takes two people who are both willing to make changes toward a mutually better way of doing things.